Lone Star College System

 - Known for its innovation and its visionary thinking, Lone Star College System is the largest institution of higher education in the Houston area and the fastest growing community college system in Texas.
 LSCS offers associate degrees and certification in about many areas of study.Through its progressive partnerships with four-year universities, LSCS can also offer seamless opportunities to obtain bachelor's and master's degrees at one of its two University Centers.

-- The teacher population of 1,946 teachers has grown by 49% over five years.
+- The teacher population of 1,946 teachers has stayed relatively flat over five years.

 |Lone Star College System||(TX) Community College Avg.|